lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

         is correct that QIC is specific to GEE-type models.
-Because GEE uses quasi-likelihood rather than maximum likelihood estimation (as other techniques use such as mixed effects models), information criteria such as AIC can not be used since they rely on maximum likelihood.
+Because GEE uses quasi-likelihood rather than maximum likelihood estimation (as other techniques use such as mixed effects models), information criteria such as AIC cannot be used since they rely on maximum likelihood.
 We agree that the wording surrounding 'fit' and 'complex' could be clearer.
         However, we disagree that it should be omitted since techniques such as QIC *do* select models that have both a good fit and are less complex.